downshift-js/downshift/src/hooks/useCombobox/README.md

 > `string` | defaults to a generated ID

 Used to generate the first part of the `Downshift` id on the elements.
-Uses the [@reach/auto-id][reach-auto-id] implementation by default.
 You can override this `id` with one of your own, provided as a prop, or you can override the `id` for each element altogether using the props below.

 ### labelId